 Even if you’re not ready to adopt hyper personalization tools, you can build a framework now to evolve your one-to-one marketing initiatives.
 Start by focusing on your users’ needs.
 You need to understand how users and customers view your products and what they may think of your personalizations.

 It’s also helpful to understand what problems they may be trying to solve.
-You can then create customizations or offer products to help.
+You can then create customizations based on your customer's preferences or offer products to help.
 Once you have a basic idea, you can try out several methods and refine your initiatives with any feedback you receive.

-To get started with creating a successful initiative, consider following these steps:
+To get started with creating a successful personalized marketing strategy, consider following these steps:

 An AI-based hyper personalization solution can help you go through these steps in a robust, scalable and automated manner.
 Learn how with our latest white paper, “Where Segmentation Falls Short.”